 1938: Publication of “Essays Ancient and Modern” and collected Poems 1909-1935″.
 Vivien Eliot is sent to Northumberland House private mental hospital, in Finsbury Park, London amid controversial circumstances.

 1940: Publication of East Coker.
-Gives the Yeats Memorial Lecture in Dublin in June.
-Joins the Editorial Board of “Christian Newsletter”.
+He gives the Yeats Memorial Lecture in Dublin in June.
+He joins the Editorial Board of “Christian Newsletter”.
 He survives the Blitz in London during September and in October he moves out to Shamley Green in Surrey to live out the rest of the war.

 1941: Publication of “Dry Salvages”.